yjf-GitHub/yjf_repository/readme/README.md

 $ make package/<package_name>/compile V=s
 ```

-2.For example, to compile the hello_world package for the `ar71xx` target, it will look like this:
+2.For example, to compile the helloworld package for the `ar71xx` target, it will look like this:
 The compiled package will be in the `sdk/<version>/<target>/bin/` folder
 ```
 $ cd sdk/1806/ar71xx
-$ make package/hello_world/{clean,compile} V=s
+$ make package/helloworld/{clean,compile} V=s
 ```

 # Installing